aiqubits/polka-picker/README.md

 ## Project Overview

 Picker is a multi-component system that integrates AI intelligent agents, decentralized application marketplace, and secure payment systems to provide users with powerful and user-friendly tools.

 This project aims to provide work, entertainment, and life management functions on local PCs for all Web3 users.
-It leverages AI technology to enhance system intelligence and user experience while addressing the single-point failure issue in traditional centralized systems.
+It leverages AI technology to enhance system intelligence and user experience while  providing a dual payment agent storage and download market that supports Web3 wallets and point transactions.

 ## For Conflux hackathon